gromacs/releng/docs/releng.rst

 2. Jenkins checks out the ``releng`` repo using a shell script.
    We do not use an SCM step here to avoid showing this checkout on the build summary page.
-The summary page only works reasonably with at most one Git checkout within the workflow, and the workflow script should be in control of what this checkout is.
+The summary page only works reasonably with at most one Git checkout within the pipeline, and the pipeline script should be in control of what this checkout is.
-3. Jenkins loads the desired workflow script.
+3. Jenkins loads the desired pipeline script from :file:`workflow/`.
-4. Typically, the workflow script further loads ``utils.groovy`` as its first statement.
-Any other statements at the top level of the workflow script are also executed in the context of the node/workspace where the script is being loaded.
+4. The pipeline script further loads ``utils.groovy`` as its first statement.
+   Any other statements at the top level of the pipeline script are also executed in the context of the node/workspace where the script is being loaded.
-   The workflow script should do a ``return this`` as its last statement.
+   The pipeline script should do a ``return this`` as its last statement.
+5. As part of the statements run in the initial workspace context, the pipeline script typically calls ``utils.initBuildRevisions()`` as the first action, which in turn calls ``releng.get_build_revisions()`` in Python.
+   This will parse the various ``*_REFSPEC`` variables coming from build parameters and accessible as environment variables in the Python script.
+   The Python script returns new values for the project-specific ``*_REFSPEC`` and ``*_HASH`` variables, where values like ``GERRIT_REFSPEC`` have been applied.
+These are set into the environment for the rest of the build.
+   The returned information is also used to print information on the build summary page about which commits from each repository are built.
+6. In the same context, the pipeline script typically calls ``utils.checkoutDefaultProject()`` next.
+This performs the SCM checkout for the build in a way that shows the changes on the front page.
+   TODO: Consider if we would actually want to skip this part, as it is causing issues like JENKINS-19022.
-5. Depending on the workflow script, Jenkins may also call other functions defined in the workflow script in this node/workspace context.
-This is necessary if some values need to be passed from Jenkins configuration to the workflow script for code that runs in this context.
+7. Depending on the type of the build, Jenkins may also call other functions defined in the pipeline script in this node/workspace context.
+This is necessary if some values need to be passed from Jenkins configuration to the pipeline script for code that runs in this context.
-6. Jenkins calls ``doBuild()`` defined by the workflow script outside of any node/workspace context.
-Depending on the workflow script, some parameters may be passed.
+8. Jenkins calls ``doBuild()`` defined in the pipeline script outside of any node/workspace context.
+Depending on the pipeline script, some parameters may be passed.
-7. The workflow script has full control over the build from now on, until the end.
+9. The pipeline script has full control over the build from now on, until the end.

 See :doc:`jenkins-config` for more details on the configuration.

-See :doc:`workflow` for more details on what kinds of builds the workflow scripts are currently used for.
+See :doc:`workflow` for more details on what kinds of builds the pipeline scripts are currently used for.

 Matrix builds